rogerbage/super-api/README.md

 # super-api
-API for IA and other nice tools
+API for AI and other nice tools

 virtualenv env